Home โ€ข Recipes โ€ข Welsh

 Such foods include Welsh Rarebit, Cawl, Welsh Cakes and of course, Bara Brith.

-So what is Bara Brith?
+So, what is Bara Brith?

 The name originates from the Welsh words for “bread” (bara) and “speckled” (brith), so it quite literally translates to “bread speckled.”
 Presumably referring to the appearance of the dried mixed fruit, speckled throughout the loaf.
-And traditionally it would have been made using yeast and resembled more of a bread appearance & texture.
+And traditionally, it would have been made using yeast and resembled more of a bread appearance & texture.

 These days, it is made without yeast and is more along the lines of a moist, dense, sticky fruit cake.
 And it is truly delicious, especially when sliced and enjoyed with a generous spreading of butter!

-Bara Brith recipe from Baking with Granny.
+Bara Brith loaf recipe from Wales.

 Did you know “Baking with Granny” is “Podi gyda Nain” in Welsh?